knacktick/thermostat/README.md

 When using a TEC module with the Thermostat, the Thermostat expects the thermal load (where the thermistor is located) to cool down with a positive software current set point, and heat up with a negative current set point.

-If the Thermostat is used for temperature control with the Sinara 5432 DAC "Zotino", and is connected via an IDC cable, the TEC polarity may need to be reversed with the `pwm <ch> polarity reversed` TCP command.
+If the Thermostat is used for temperature control with the Sinara 5432 DAC "Zotino", and is connected via an IDC cable, the TEC polarity may need to be reversed with the `output <ch> polarity reversed` TCP command.

 Testing heat flow direction with a low set current is recommended before installation of the TEC module.